 1. Avoid Random System Failures

-Once you learn how to properly size a generator for your needs, you will no longer have to worry about losing powerdue to system outages.
+Once you learn how to size a generator for your needs properly, you will no longer have to worry about losing power due to system outages.
 If you work from home, you want to ensure you can continue working if the power goes out.
-Even if you don’t work from home, you cannot afford to have a power outage especially during winter or else you risk freezing to death.
+Even if you don’t work from home, you cannot afford to have a power outage, especially during winter, or else you risk freezing to death.
 If you have a generator, however, you will never have to worry about any of that.

 2. Enjoy a Longer Generator Lifespan

-A generator can be a sizeable financial investment so focus on buying a quality generator with a long life-span.
+A generator can be a sizeable financial investment so focus on buying a quality generator with a long life span.
+However, finding a good model can be daunting, so I have created a list of the best portable generators on the market to ease your search.

 It is important to have a generator that’s properly sized to ensure that it does not break down prematurely, which could cost thousands of dollars to repair or replace.